CY 3740 / CY 5770 - Systems Security

 experience.
 You'll write real exploits and break very realistic

 applications.
-Okay the applications are actually crap but the
+Okay, the applications are crap, but the vulnerabilities

-vulnerabilities are directly adapted from real-life cases.
-Many security
+are directly adapted from real-life cases.
+Many security professionals

-professionals start and end their careers without having exploited a
+start and end their careers without having exploited a single XSS or

-single XSS or stack overflow vulnerability.
-This is not a knock on them,
+buffer overflow vulnerability.
+This is not a knock on them, but after

-but after completing this course, you'll be in a different league.
-No
+completing this course, you'll be in a different league.
+No exploit

-exploit plays out like the examples in a textbook.
-The challenges
+plays out like the examples in a textbook.
+The challenges capture that

-capture that well, you need to keep calm and apply your hacker toolset
+well, you need to keep calm and apply your hacker toolset to the

-We approach things from an attacker's perspective most of the time.
-I
+We approach things from an attacker's perspective most of the time—this

 recognize bad code and bad design.
 I'll have you constantly break things